herlesupreeth/carrier_wifi_http_server/README.md

 where, <IP_ADRRESS>, <PORT> are IP address and Port configured in Carrier Config Android App at key value "imsi_key_download_url_string"

+## Working
+- UE successfully retrieves the certificate from the HTTP server - Verified using Logcat

 ## Not tested
 - Auto-connecting feature by UE with Carrier WiFi

+## Not working
+- UE once it retrieves the certificate does not try to retrieve the certificate again - Weird, not sure why
+- UE does not encrypt the IMSI but sends it out in the plan while attaching using EAP-AKA, EAP-AKA-PRIME and EAP-SIM mechanisms